Weekendwire

 Class 1 is the most versatile — allowed almost everywhere bikes are allowed.
 Class 2 is ideal if you want throttle for hills or starting from a stop.
 Class 3 is for serious commuters who need speed but may be restricted from some bike paths.

-Our recommendation: Class 2 gives you the most flexibility.
-You get pedal-assist for exercise and a throttle for when you need a break or face a steep hill.
+Our take?
+Class 2 gives you the most flexibility.
+You get pedal-assist for exercise and a throttle for when you need a break or you're staring down a steep hill.
+It's the one we'd recommend if you're buying your first e-bike and aren't sure how you'll use it yet.

 What Actually Matters (And What Doesn't)